Until today, there is a debate about the date of the eruption of Vesuvius in 79.

 The heating and the clothing

-In addition to the above, typically autumnal objects have been found in houses and abandoned while in use, such as braziers in the House of Menander.
-A night could have been cold, but in the middle of a vulcano eruption?
-Many victims also wore heavy clothing.
-Maybe however, there is an explanation, as the braziers also served for cooking and the heavy clothing was doned to protect from the falling hot ashes.
-Pliny the Younger’s letter even speaks of people (including his famous uncle) strapping cushions on their heads to protect themselves.
+In addition to what was mentioned above, typical autumnal objects have been found in houses that were abandoned while in use, such as braziers in the House of Menander.
+It seems unlikely that a night during a volcanic eruption could have been cold, but maybe there is an explanation.
+The braziers could have also served for cooking, and the heavy clothing could have been worn to protect against the falling hot ashes.
+Pliny the Younger’s letter even speaks of people, including his famous uncle, strapping cushions on their heads to protect themselves.

 The Text Variations